ceiphr/ceiphr.com-v4/content/blog/beveled-corners-with-sass/index.md

 If you've found another, _scarier_, way to implement beveled corners, please let me know.
 I love to see nightmarish spaghetti code for something as mundane as a border style.

 P.S.
-In case you're from the future and one of the example websites has been updated, to no longer use beveled corners, here are Wayback Machine links for [borderlands.com](https://web.archive.org/web/20210701075945/https://borderlands.com/en-US/) , [marvel.com](https://web.archive.org/web/20210702001617/https://www.marvel.com/)
+In case you're from the future and one of the example websites has been updated to no longer use beveled corners, here are Wayback Machine links for [borderlands.com](https://web.archive.org/web/20210701075945/https://borderlands.com/en-US/) , [marvel.com](https://web.archive.org/web/20210702001617/https://www.marvel.com/)